jonathanhefner/talent_scout/README.md

 <% end %>
 ```

+Notice that if the block passed to `each_choice` accepts two arguments,
+the 2nd argument will indicate if the choice is currently chosen.

+If no block is passed to `each_choice`, it will return an `Enumerator`.
+This can be used to generate options for a select box:

 ```html+erb
 <%= form_with model: @search, local: true, method: :get do |form| %>
   <%= form.select :category, @search.each_choice(:category) %>
   <%= form.submit %>
 <% end %>
 ```

-If the block passed to `each_choice` accepts two arguments, the 2nd
-argument will indicate if the choice is currently chosen.
-If no block
-is passed to `each_choice`, it will return an `Enumerator`.

 The `each_choice` method can also be invoked with `:order`.
 Doing so
 will iterate over each direction of each defined order, yielding the